tegorman13/ai_gd_chapter/Categories.md

 ### **Reliance**
 - Gerlich 2025 - AI Tools in Society: Impacts on Cognitive Offloading and the Future of Critical Thinking
+- Kim 2024 - "I'm Not Sure, But...": Examining the Impact of Large Language Models' Uncertainty Expression on User Reliance and Trust